THMANIRA/fresherbatch-march2022/README.txt

 making changes

-making changes for the css assignments purpose
+making changes for the JS assignments purpose

-Again making changes in the README for the css assignments
+Again making changes in the README for the JS assignments

 make change in the next lines dont in gthe same line

+Minor changes in the README for the JS purpose